sgost/contentconcepts-data/pricing/index.md

 ---
+title: "Pricing"
-title: "Different levels of editing"
+heading: "Different levels of editing"
 subHeading: "Because each author is unique"
 pricing: [
   {